TiaZHOU/traval_plus/README.md

 # Scheduling Express API
-Serves all HTTP requests and responds with MongoDB test data (Under "/travel-tasks" route) Mock-up front end for homepage
+Serves all HTTP requests and responds with MongoDB test data (Under "/travel-tasks" route)/n Mock-up front end for homepage

 Users are able to: